Google Logo

 One of the main benefits of specialist rock climbing insurance is the peace of mind it provides.
 For many people, rock climbing is an opportunity to escape the everyday and invest everything in a physically demanding and mentally challenging activity that requires complete concentration.
 You don’t want distractions.
 You don’t want to worry about the financial implications of an accident, injury or cancelled holiday.
 You just want to enjoy your passion for climbing.

-What are the dangers of rock climbing?
+What are the dangers of Rock Climbing?

 When practised safely, with the correct equipment and necessary expertise and experience, rock climbing is no more dangerous than many other sports.
 However, that does not mean there aren’t any risks.
 Nor does it exclude the possibility of mistakes or accidents.
 We can file most risks and dangers under one of the following categories.